hololandscape/aisuko/_docs/algorithm/mit_6_006_introduction_to_algorithms_03.md

 ![image-right](https://hostux.social/system/media_attachments/files/109/787/758/670/053/544/original/5e639fc161c20d6d.jpeg){: .align-right}

-For every node, require heigts of left & right children to differ by at most +1
+For every node, require heights of left & right children to differ by at most +1
 * treat nil tree as height -1
 * each node stores its height (DATA STRUCTURE AUGMENTATION) (like subtree size)(alternatively, can just store difference in heights)